-Over the past three months the performance of markets across Africa was strong, with the FTSE/JSE All Africa ex-South Africa Index gaining 11.3%, compared to the strategy's return of 16%.
+Over the past three months the performance of markets across Africa was strong, with the FTSE/JSE All Africa ex-SA Index gaining 11.3%, compared to the fund return of 16%.

 Egypt remains our largest country exposure.
-Although the Egyptian market was only up 4%, our investments within Egypt performed well, with the strategy's largest holding, Eastern Tobacco, gaining 33% (in US dollar terms) during the quarter.
+Although the Egyptian market was only up 4%, our investments within Egypt performed well, with the fund's largest holding, Eastern Tobacco, gaining 33% (in US dollar terms) during the quarter.
 Zimbabwe was up 41% with investors continuing to invest excess cash in real assets, driven to a large extent by the scarcity of dollars and concerns over the Zimbabwean bond notes that were introduced at the end of last year.
 However, we would caution against taking this performance at face value, given that it is impossible to repatriate funds through normal mechanisms and significant discounts are applicable to alternative repatriation methods.
 Kenya also performed well, with an increase of 16%, and Morocco was up 10% over the past three months.
-A key driver of the performance this quarter was Nigeria, which gained 26% on the back of renewed optimism following the introduction of the new currency exchange window (NAFEX) in April 2017.
-It is noteworthy that, compared to a year ago when three major markets in Africa had dysfunctional currency regimes (Egypt, Nigeria and Zimbabwe), today Zimbabwe is the only one remaining.
+A key driver of the performance this quarter was Nigeria, which gained 26% on the back of renewed